Gustaakh Ishq: Production

-Development
+Development and casting

 The film which was earlier titled "Ul-Jalool Ishq" was announced on social media by the producer Manish Malhotra on 24 August 2025.
 The film has music by Vishal Bharadwaj and lyrics by poet and lyricist Gulzar.
+In the film Naseeruddin Shah will be orating poetry written by poet Ashok Singh Mizaz.
+This is the first feature film of Vijay Varma in five years to release on the big screen.

 Filming

-The film has been shot in and around the city of Amritsar and Delhi.
+The film was shot in and around the city of Amritsar and Delhi.
 The film was announced on 2 January 2024 and the shooting commenced from 9 January 2024.
 The film was at that time titled Ul Jalool Ishq.
 The film was shot in a start-to-finish schedule that ended on 17 March 2025.
 Some scenes of the film were also shot in Delhi in April 2024.

-Post Production
+During the making of the film, Fatima had suffered an episode of epileptic seizure.

+Post-production

-The film is complete and is in post production.
+The film is complete and is in post-production.
 Resul Pookutty and Hitesh Sonik are also involved in post production.

 Marketing

-The trailer of the film was released on 10 November 2025 at an event in Mumbai.
 The first poster was released on 6 November 2025.

-The first teaser was released on 26 August 2025.
+Promotion

+The lead pair of Vijay Varma and Fatima Sana Shaikh attended a promotion campaign at Film Division Auditorium in New Delhi where the film trailer was also launched.
+The lead pair also promoted the film on Sahitya Aajtak on 23 November 2025.